nitkanikita21/project-survival/docs/SKILLS.md

 the
 difference between the numbers is written in `currentExpAmount` and `currentLevel` is increased by one

-If after calculations `currentLevel >= maxLevel` then currentExpAmountя' is set to zero and further calculations of level and experience for this skill do not take place (because the skill has reached the maximum level)
+If after calculations `currentLevel >= maxLevel` then `currentExpAmount` is set to zero and further calculations of level and experience for this skill do not take place (because the skill has reached the maximum level)